 Preservation of healthy bone

-Expert physicians who are experienced with Mako procedures can help you determine if this type of procedure is right for you.
+Expert physicians who are experienced with robotic procedures can help you determine if this type of surgery is right for you.

 Will I Need Physical Therapy After Surgery?